Reviewing Tortoise Essential Assets Income Term Fund (TEAF)'s and Encore Capital Group Inc. (NASDAQ:ECPG)'s results | New Business Observer

 |7.56

-Demonstrates Tortoise Essential Assets Income Term Fund and Encore Capital Group Inc. earnings per share (EPS), gross revenue and valuation.
+Demonstrates Tortoise Essential Assets Income Term Fund and Encore Capital Group Inc. earnings per share (EPS), top-line revenue and valuation.

 Profitability